yayar67000/my-awesome-project/README.md

 # my-awesome-project
 Git/GitHub 3
-This awesome project is created to experiment git notions like clone, push and pull
+This awesome project is created to experiment git notions like clone, push and pull.